Getting started with Serverless AI endpoints: Deploy an nginx server with authentication

 <Tab title="CLI">

-* Make sure you are in a [group](/iam/authorization/groups/index) that has the `admin` role within your tenant; for example, the default `admins` group.
+* Make sure you are in a [group](/iam/authorization/groups/index) that has at least the `editor` role within your tenant or project; for example, the default `editors` group.
 You can check this in the [Administration → IAM](https://console.nebius.com/iam) section of the web console.

-* In the [Quota](https://console.nebius.com/quota) section of the web console, check the following quotas:
+* In the [Administration → Limits → Quotas](https://console.nebius.com/quota) section, check the following quotas:

 * **Number of virtual machines** (VMs) under **Compute**: make sure that at least one VM is available.